Carolyn Walker

 Carolyn Walker (born c.
 1946) is an American former politician.
-She served in the Arizona Senate from 1982 to 1991, and as Senate Majority Whip.
+Walker served in the Arizona House of Representatives from 1983 to 1986.
+She then served as the first African-American woman in the Arizona Senate from 1987 to 1991, and as Senate Majority Whip.
 She was indicted in the AzScam sting operation in 1991, and consequently expelled from the Senate.